Wrapped sheaves: Microlocal sheaf theory

-\begin{mydef} Let $\Cat$ denote the (very large) category of categories.
+\begin{definition} Let $\Cat$ denote the (very large) category of categories.
 We use $\PrLcg$ to denote the (non-full) subcategory of $\Cat$ whose objects are compactly generated categories and morphisms are functors which preserve small colimits and compact objects.
-We also use denote $\cat_\omega$ the subcategory of $\Cat$ consisting of idempotent complete small categories which admit finite colimits whose morphisms are functors preserving finite colimits. \end{mydef}
+We also use $\cat$ to denote the subcategory of $\Cat$ consisting of idempotent complete small categories which admit finite colimits whose morphisms are given by functors which preserve finite colimits. \end{definition}